paulabrams/wandyr/markdown/rules/Wåndyr, an Adventure Game v0.6.md

 #### Using Names

 Names are helpful for Insight and may influence NPCs.
 The character can also invoke a Name to reenact the heroic feat where they earned the Name; each attempt costs its Level in Hearts.
-This may sound simple but is quite significant\!
+This may sound simple but is quite significant!

+**Name Types:**

+* **Action:** Uses the character's action for the turn
+* **Defense:** Used when defending against attacks
+* **Move:** Used during movement or positioning

 #### Named Items